 For my own production, I tried to optimize the pattern and manufacture of the cloth mask, so there’s no need to touch and straighten it out while wearing.
-To achieve this, the mask should fit snugly and gapless around the nose, cheek and chin and not slide up the eyes or down the nose.
-Other points I found important were easy replacement of parts such as wire, filter and ribbon, plus quick and simple sewing, washing and ironing without much ado.
+To achieve this, the mask is supposed to fit snug and gapless around the nose, cheek and chin and not slide up the eyes or down the nose.
+Other points I found important were easy replacement of parts such as wire, filter and ties, plus quick and simple sewing, washing and ironing without too much ado.

 Test Series of Different Mask Shapes